anolivei/IGS/README.md

 The purpose of this coding test is to evaluate my skills using Python and the Django web framework.

-It is running in http://64.227.19.168/employee/

-username:user | password: user

 ## Problem ##

 The IGS team is growing every month and now they need to have some applications